 I am a play therapist, so I work with many speech-delayed children birth-age 3.
 I work with children daily and helping a toddler with a speech delay is one of the many things that we do, as play therapists.
 Today I wanted to share some of my favorite activities that you can do, today, at home, to help your little one to overcome a speech delay.

 6. Get a cotton ball & straw.
 Put the cotton ball down on the table or on the floor.
 Now, take a straw & let him blow through it to make a cotton ball move (have the cotton ball on the table).
-This will help with the muscles needed for speech.
+This will help with the oral muscles needed for speech.

-Put some things out of reach that you know your child will want (favorite book, favorite toy) and they will have to ask you for help when getting it.
+9. Put some things out of reach that you know your child will want (favorite book, favorite toy) and they will have to ask you for help when getting it.
 Teach them to come and get you and take you (by the hand) to what he/she wants OR by getting you the magnet off of the fridge (did you read that tip above?)
 Show your child the sign for help and say “Help” when they are asking you.
 You are modeling this behavior for him/her.